astronomer/docs/learn/airflow-snowpark.md

 ## Step 2: Add your data

-The DAG in this tutorial runs a classification model on synthetic data to predict with afternoon beverage a skier will choose based on attributes like ski color, ski resort and amount of new snow.
-The data is being generated using [this script](https://github.com/astronomer/airflow-snowpark-tutorial/blob/main/include/data/create_ski_dataset.py).
+The DAG in this tutorial runs a classification model on synthetic data to predict which afternoon beverage a skier will choose based on attributes like ski color, ski resort, and amount of new snow.
+The data is generated using [this script](https://github.com/astronomer/airflow-snowpark-tutorial/blob/main/include/data/create_ski_dataset.py).

 1. Create a new directory in your Astro project's `include` directory called `data`.